ramceconcepcion/workr/README.md

 # workr
 A web worker library aimed at making the Web Workers API easier to work with.

+Disclaimer: This mini project is made with old code and is currently unmaintained.

+To use it nonetheless:

 Basic Workr Template: